Good Fun (song)

 "Good Fun" is a song by German DJ and record production team Bass Bumpers, released in 1994 by EastWest and Ultraphonic as a single only.
 It was a notable hit in Europe, especially in Spain and Finland, where it peaked at number three and nineteen, respectively.
-The song was also a top 40 hit in Switzerland (#39).
-On the European Hot 100 and the European Dance Radio Chart, it reached numbers 82 and 20 in November and December 1994, respectively.

-Critical reception

-Pan-European magazine Music & Media wrote, "Minimalistic techno is the fare here and once again this outfit proves that sticking to the basics is quite often the best.
+The song was also a top-40 hit in Switzerland.
+The accompanying music video was directed by Nick Burgess-Jones.
+Pan-European magazine Music & Media wrote in their review of the song, "Minimalistic techno is the fare here and once again this outfit proves that sticking to the basics is quite often the best.
 The song itself has a conventional structure, which gives it some pop crossover appeal as well."